Meet Our Trustees

 Des Felton is one of our longest standing trustees and a familiar face in the bar and keeps a keen eye on what’s happening.
 He also helps maintain and tidy the grounds.

 Tom has lived in Ingatestone with his wife Moira since 1988 and has been a member of the Community centre for many of those.
 He was also a Governor of the Junior School where his daughter attended and was actively involved for many years in the local football teams with his two sons.

 Tom spent over 30 years in banking and finance, he held senior management roles, including Head of Treasury at a London Bank.
 Tom’s expertise covers management of liquidity, capital, budget planning and balance-sheet management across a variety of businesses, as well as monitoring the risks associated with credit and operations.

 Tom holds a number of board and advisory positions across a variety of sectors and assists start-up companies through his company with their business and financial plans.

-I moved to Ingatestone aged 7 and grew up in the village.
-Many of my pastimes involved the community centre and it took a special place in my heart.
-I performed in various drama shows and musicals with both Dramatic and Musical societies and I also attended aerobics, dancing and various other clubs at the venue.
-I have been a Trustee previously, when the centre was in real trouble and needed all hands on deck!
-It is such a pleasure to see it blossom and grow now and be a service for other village residents.
+Teresa moved to Ingatestone aged 7 and grew up in the village.
+Many of her pastimes involved the community centre and it took a special place in her heart.
+Teresa performed in various drama shows and musicals with both Dramatic and Musical societies and also attended aerobics, dancing and various other clubs at the venue.
+Teresa has been a Trustee previously, when the centre was in real trouble and needed all hands on deck!
+Teresa says that it is such a pleasure to see it blossom and grow now and be a service for other village residents.